What Is Online Trading?

 An online trading account is an account an investor opens to buy or sell securities online.
 Before online trading was a thing, you would have had to contact a stockbroker to trade on your behalf, as they were the only ones with the experience and the tools needed for trading.

-Now, however, you can become an investor with nothing but your smartphone and an online trading account.
+Now, however, you can become an investor with nothing but your smartphone.
 Trading has become as seamless and effortless as shopping for groceries online.

 The most important thing about online trading accounts is their features.
 They should enable you to: